andyk8872/Portfolio-Project-1/README.md

 ---
 ### User stories
 #### First Time Visitor Goals
-* As a First Time user, I want to easily understand the main purpose of the site and learn more about where to go and who to talk to..
+* As a First Time user, I want to easily understand the main purpose of the site andfind more information.
-* As a First Time user, I want to be able to easily navigate throughout the site to find content.
+* As a First Time user, I want to be able to easily navigate throughout the site.
-* As a First Time user, I want to view the website and content clearly on my mobile device.
+* As a First Time user, I want to view the website and content clearly any device.
 * As a First Time user, I want to find ways to follow on different social media platforms.
 #### Returning Visitor Goals
 * As a Returning user, I want to contact Cardio Rehab so I can request more information.
 #### Frequent Visitor Goals
-* As a Frequent user, I want to check to see if there are any new upcoming events.
+* As a Frequent user, I want to check to see if there are any new events.
-* As a Frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes Cardio Rehab times and meetings.
+* As a Frequent user, I want to sign up to the Newsletter so that I am Emailed any major updates and/or changes Cardio Rehab times and meetings.
 ---
 ## Structure
 * All Pages will contain a Navigation menu at the top of the Webpage that directs them to a new Page to easily allow users to Navigate the site easily.
 * All Pages will contain a uniform font and color scheme to enable easy navigation.
+* All pages will be responsive.
+* All pages will be have the same navigation and footer so as to make it easier to navigate/undersand.
 ## Features
 ---
 ### The Header and Navigation (on all pages)